- Luyengo, Eswatini

 The general objective of the M.Sc.
 COSE Programme is to meet human resource requirements for teaching and managerial positions particularly for the educational system within Swaziland and beyond

-The general objective of the course is to train professionals for the public and private sectors; industry, research institutions and academia in Textiles and Apparel Design as well as Textile Science and Technology to face current and emerging challenges in the industry in Swaziland and beyond.
-It is co-offered by the Textiles and Apparel Design and Chemistry Departments.
-The programme offers two options namely: Textile Science and Technology (TST) and Textile and Apparel Design (TAD).
+The general objective of the course is to train professionals for the public and private sectors; industry, research institutions and academia in Textiles and Apparel Design as well as Textile Science and Technology to face current and emerging challenges in the industry in Eswatini and beyond.

 How will you forge your future?
 We want to partner with you in pursuit of a brighter future for you.